ishangote/Coding-Interviews-Python/Leetcode/680 Valid Palindrome II/valid_palindrome_ii.md

                     a b d d a         a b d d a
                         ^ *             ^ *         => remove 'b' or remove 'd' to check if the remaining is palindrome

+* once a character is deleted, we need to check both cases if they are palindromes
 ```